p-DG cyclotomic nilHecke algebras: A categorification of quantum sl(2) at prime roots of unity

 sending $1_{m+2}E1_m $ to $[\1_{m+2}\mathcal{E}\1_m]$ and $1_m F 1_{m+2} $ to $ [\1_m \mathcal{F}\1_{m+2}]$ for any weight $m \in \Z$. \end{thm} \begin{proof} This is \cite[Theorem 6.11]{EQ1}. \end{proof}

-\begin{rem} Let us also record some basic properties of the differential established in \cite{EQ1}. \begin{enumerate} \item[(1)] In \cite[Definition 4.6]{EQ1}, a multi-parameter family of $p$-differentials is defined on $\mc{U}$ which preserve the defining relations of $\mc{U}$.
+\begin{rem} Let us also record an important property of the differential established in \cite{EQ1}.
+In \cite[Definition 4.6]{EQ1}, a multi-parameter family of $p$-differentials is defined on $\mc{U}$ which preserve the defining relations of $\mc{U}$.
 This specific differential above is essentially the only one, up to conjugation by automorphisms of $\mc{U}$, that allows a \emph{fantastic filtration} to exist on $(\mc{U},\dif)$.
-The fantastic filtration in turn decategorifies to the quantum Serre relations for $\mf{sl}_2$ at a prime root of unity. \item[(2)]In the definition of the multi-parameter family of $p$-differentials, there are, though, certain redundancies set forth by the constraints on the parameters thereof (see \cite[equation (4.8)]{EQ1}).
-Indeed, once one fixes the differential on the upward pointing nilHecke generators, clockwise cups and counter-clockwise caps, then the differential is uniquely specified on the entire $\mc{U}$.
-Therefore, in order to obtain the differential in Definition \ref{def-special-dif}, it is enough to just specify
+The fantastic filtration in turn decategorifies to the quantum Serre relations for $\mf{sl}_2$ at a prime root of unity. \end{rem}